Key concepts and terms

 Virtual Machine File System (VMFS)

-VMFS is a clustered file system specifically designed for storing virtual machine files in VMware vSphere environments.
+VMFS is a clustered file system designed to store virtual machine files in VMware vSphere environments.

 Virtual volumes (vVols)